 Pennsylvania residents deserve to trust the medical treatment they receive.
 When that trust is broken, the Munley Law medical malpractice attorneys are here to champion your claim.

 Our Scranton medical malpractice lawyers offer new clients a free consultation.
 During this time, we will assess your case, discuss your legal options, and initiate the claims process.
-Call today.
+Call or contact us online today.